 Bottom line, franchises have a higher overall success rate than startups.
 Franchises operate under a predetermined business model that has already brought success while independent businesses make adjustments and decisions to their business model as they go.

 However, not every franchise is a safe bet and not every independent business is destined to flop, which is why it is so important to do your research.

 Individual franchise success rates vary from as low as 40 percent to as high as 100 percent.
-For example, Sport Clips, Inc., Mathnasium Learning Centers, and HomeVestors of America are among some of the highest rated franchise brands (according to franchisee satisfaction data collected by FBR).
+For example, Pinch a Penny., Mathnasium Learning Centers, and HomeVestors of America are among some of the highest-rated franchise brands (according to franchisee satisfaction data collected by FBR).
 Be sure to investigate the success rate of any franchise that you are looking into and talk to franchisee owners.

 As for independent businesses, remember that there are countless success stories: Facebook, Apple and Starbucks are companies with major international clout that once started out as small businesses.
 Who’s to say that your independent company won’t follow suit?

 No matter if you decide to start a business from scratch or open a franchise, there will be certain things that empower and inspire you, and other things that hold you back.
 Take time to consider and weigh the different opportunities and challenges that both ventures offer.
 Consider factors such as:

 Buying a franchise allows you the opportunity to decide whether you want to purchase a fully operational location or start your own business from scratch at a new location.
 There are different opportunities available in each state — Texas, California, New York and Illinois, for example, have ample franchising opportunities spanning nearly every industry.
 Keep in mind, however, that franchises may have availability restrictions based on how many stores already exist in a geographical area.
 These restrictions don’t pertain to independent businesses, of course.

 Time to Profitability